 Advent and Christmas Concerts

-In the run up to Christmas classical music gets special vibes through trumpets, choirs, and clearly Christmas Carols.
-Many of them take place in our sumptuous baroque churches and at St. Stephen’s Cathedral.
+In the run up to Christmas trumpets, strings and choirs provide give classical music special vibes.
+Many of them take place in our sumptuous baroque churches and at St. Stephen's Cathedral.
 (There is a BIG difference to department store Christmas crooners!)

-Right in the center of Vienna, its landmark St. Stephen’s Cathedral opens up space for divine sounds.
-Every Friday and Saturday in the run up to Christmas, one of Vienna’s best orchestras will uncork fine classics that Europeans already enjoyed 300 years ago.
+Right in the city center our landmark St. Stephen's Cathedral opens up space for divine sounds.
+Every Friday, Saturday and Sunday in the run up to Christmas, one of Vienna’s best orchestras uncorks fine classics that Europeans already enjoyed 300 years ago.
 Among them are selected pieces from Bach’s Christmas Oratory, festive chamber music by Mozart and selected pieces by Joseph Haydn.

 Location: Stephansplatz 1, 1010 Vienna